hlefebvr/state_machine_cpp/src/tutorials/4_Organize.md

     // ...
 }
 ```
 which is much more clear!
-Moreover, you end up with multiple inheritances which would result in codes like
+Moreover, you end up with multiple imports which would result in codes like
 the following one:
 ```cpp
 void some_other_example_handler(Context& context) {